Home

 The Italian Jesuit and historian Famiano Strada (1572—1649) also mentioned Torriano’s devices in his De bello Belgico (1632), including small men on horses that staged battles and moved and blew trumpets, and birds that flew about the room as if alive.
 Strada mentioned also that these devices scared the monks and prior of the abbey where Charles V was staying, making them suspect that Torriano was a wizard 🙂

-Juanelo Turriano (born as Giovanni Torriani in the Italian town of Cremona in 1501), was known to be very skilled in the clockwork and mechanics from his teen years.
-In late 1520s Charles V, the Holy Roman Emperor, sent word to major cities that he needed a skilled clock maker who could repair the astrarium in Padua, built in the 14th century by Giovanni de’ Dondi.
+Juanelo Turriano (born Giovanni Torriani in the Italian town of Cremona in 1501), was known to be very skilled in clockwork and mechanics from his teen years.
+In the late 1520s Charles V, the Holy Roman Emperor, sent word to major cities that he needed a skilled clockmaker who could repair the astrarium in Padua, built in the 14th century by Giovanni de’ Dondi.
 Torriano was hired for the job, and upon inspection he came to the conclusion that the clock was rusted and worn beyond repair.
 He then decided that he was going to build a similar clock, and it took him 20 years to design the clock of 1800 wheels, and then 3 and half more years to make it all by hand.

 Charles V called Torriano to Spain in 1529, where he was appointed as a Court Clock Master and later as Matemático Mayor under the name Juanelo Turriano and worked and lived in Toledo until his death.

 When the infirm Charles V abdicated his throne in 1555 and retired to the monastery at San Yuste, Torriano accompanied him and devoted himself to averting the Emperor’s moods of depression by creating little automata for his diversion.
-Tradition relates that Turriano’s little figures often appeared on the dinner table after the Emperor’s meal in the form of armed soldiers which marched about, rode horseback, beat drums, blew trumpets, and engaged in battle with lances.
-At another time Turriano is said to have released little birds carved of wood which flew about the room, out of the windows and returned, to the great disapproval of the Father Superior, who considered them to be works of the devil.
+Tradition relates that Turriano’s little figures often appeared on the dinner table after the Emperor’s meal in the form of armed soldiers who marched about, rode horseback, beat drums, blew trumpets, and engaged in battle with lances.
+At another time Turriano is said to have released little birds carved of wood which flew about the room, out of the windows, and returned, to the great disapproval of the Father Superior, who considered them to be works of the devil.

 It seems the most famous invention of Torriano, the Lute (mandolin) Playing Lady automaton was built namely for Charles V between 1555 and 1558, when Charles V died.
-It was extremely lifelike in its motions for the times automatons.
+It was extremely lifelike in its motions for the time’s automatons.
 Besides the music playing, the automaton could walk and tilt her head.

 When Charles V died in 1558, Torriano entered the service of his son Philip II, where he further distinguished himself with works of hydraulic and civil engineering.
-It seems however that the Emperor Philip II did not have his predecessor’s love for automatons, so Torriano found other ways to work.
-His final project was a massive water delivery system, so called Artificio de Juanelo, which was to carry 12000 liters of water a day from the River Tagus to a height of almost 100 meters, to supply the city and its castle (Alcázar).
-The contract was made for the construction of the Artificio, however the contract was never properly upheld.
+It seems however that Emperor Philip II did not have his predecessor’s love for automatons, so Torriano found other ways to work.
+His final project was a massive water delivery system, so-called Artificio de Juanelo, which was to carry 12000 liters of water a day from the River Tagus to a height of almost 100 meters, to supply the city and its castle (Alcázar).
+The contract was made for the construction of the Artificio, however, the contract was never properly upheld.

 Torriano was attributed also with the invention of history’s first known gear-cutting machine and with a significant role in the calculation of the calendar reform of Pope Gregory XIII in 1582.

-In the Smithsonian Institution in Washington there is a sixteenth-century automaton of a monk (see the lower image), which some historians believe was made by Gianello Torriano around 1560 (while others attributed it to Hans Bullmann).
+In the Smithsonian Institution in Washington, there is a sixteenth-century automaton of a monk (see the lower image), which some historians believe was made by Gianello Torriano around 1560 (while others attributed it to Hans Bullmann).

 Gianello Torriano